Learn how the City developed an award-winning strategy to protect Surrey from coastal flooding and sea level rise.

 To help our coastal communities become more resilient, the City developed a Coastal Flood Adaptation Strategy (CFAS) for Surrey’s coastal floodplain area.
 CFAS took a participatory, community-driven planning approach directly engaging residents, stakeholders, and other partners, including First Nations, community and environmental organizations, business associations and groups, senior governments, farmers, the agricultural community, and neighbouring jurisdictions to identify short, medium and long-term options to adapt.

 Explore the history and future of Surrey’s coastal floodplain.
-Learn how coastal flooding impacts environment, communities and people, agriculture, infrastructure, and culture by clicking the map symbols below or watch this descriptive video.
+Learn how coastal flooding impacts environment, communities and people, agriculture, infrastructure, and culture through our interactive storymap or this descriptive video.

 Public Consultation & Workshops